rjaros/kilua-dev/README.md

 - `./gradlew -t jsBrowserDevelopmentRun` - run the webpack dev server in continuous build mode for JS target on `http://localhost:3000`
 - `./gradlew -t wasmJsBrowserDevelopmentRun` - run the webpack dev server in continuous build mode for Wasm target on `http://localhost:3000`

-- `./gradlew :examples:[exampleName]:jarWithJs` - build and package the production application with JS frontend to `build/libs` directory
+- `./gradlew jarWithJs` - build and package the production application with JS frontend to `build/libs` directory
-- `./gradlew :examples:[exampleName]:jarWithWasmJs` - build and package the production application with Wasm frontend to `build/libs` directory
+- `./gradlew jarWithWasmJs` - build and package the production application with Wasm frontend to `build/libs` directory

 Note: use `gradlew.bat` instead of `./gradlew` on Windows operating system.